Mason City Toros: Tier III: 2011–present

 North Iowa finished in second place in their return to the West Division in 2018–19, going 32–12–3 and finishing behind Granite City with 67 points.
 The Bulls defeated the Rochester Grizzlies in a three-game series.
 The Alexandria Blizzard beat the top-seeded Granite City in a three-game first-round series, advancing to the West Division Finals before the Bulls swept them in two games.
 North Iowa split its first two games at the Fraser Cup tournament, formerly known as the Silver Cup, with a loss to the Lewiston/Auburn Nordiques and a win over the Helena Bighorns, but ended their season with a 3–1 loss to the eventual champion Texas Jr. Brahmas in the semifinal.

 The Bulls took the West Division title in 2019–20, going 38–7–2 for the season and winning their final eight games.
 The team also moved out of its longtime home at the North Iowa Ice Arena, moving downtown to the new Mason City Multipurpose Arena at midseason.
 The team drew record crowds in its new home, averaging 1,585 fans over its first 11 games.
 Prior to the start of the playoffs, the onset of the COVID-19 pandemic caused the playoffs to be cancelled.

 At the time of the announcement that the North Iowa Bulls would be promoted to Tier II, it had not been decided if the organization would continue to have a Tier III team as well in 2021–22, originally deciding to only have the Tier II team in Mason City.
 The NA3HL Bulls won the Fraser Cup championship in their final season.
 The organization the stated it will still operate a Tier III team, but has not determined a brand or location.
 On June 1, 2021, the organization announced the Tier III team had been rebranded the Mason City Toros and would remain in Mason City for at least one more season.
 With Sanden staying on as head coach of the Tier II Bulls, the Toros hired Nick Bruneteau as the next head coach.

-Tier II: 2021–present
+The 2024-2025 season would be the first season that the junior tier III Mason City team would never make playoffs.

-In 2019, owners of the North Iowa Bulls, F&S Management Company LLC, acquired the Amarillo Bulls of the North American Hockey League (NAHL) and the North Iowa Bulls gained a Tier II affiliation.
-On March 5, 2021, it was announced that the Amarillo team would relocate to Mason City starting in the 2021–22 season as the North Iowa Bulls.
-Todd Sanden remained the head coach and general manager of the North Iowa Bulls after joining the NAHL.
-They then decided on the moniker Mason City Toros.
+In the summer of 2025.
+The Mason City Toros announced they hired Alex North as their next head coach.
+North had previously worked as an assistant coach for the North Iowa Bulls the season prior.
+North had also previously coached for the tier III Bulls in 2014 as an assistant, where he won a championship.